balancednetwork/balanced-java-contracts/util-contracts/OTC/README.md

 }
 ```

-## Canceling a Order
+## Canceling an Order

-Canceling a order returns deposited bnUSD to the daofund.
+Canceling an order returns deposited bnUSD to the daofund.
-A order can be canceled via a vote action on the format:
+An order can be canceled via a vote action on the format:

 ```
 {